awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 ## DatabaseInput Structure<a name="aws-glue-api-catalog-databases-DatabaseInput"></a>

-The structure used to create or updata a database\.
+The structure used to create or update a database\.

 **Fields**